behzadiziy/treoThings/README.md

 ## ✨ What's New in TreoThings

 The following features were recently added to enhance the platform:
-- Mark Tasks as Done: Users can now mark tasks as complete by checking them off, visually indicating progress on tasks.
+- **Mark Tasks as Done**: Users can now mark tasks as complete by checking them off, visually indicating progress on tasks.

 ---